1bitphoenix/blog/content/posts/2019-04-10--gitflow/index.md

 >           git stash apply stash@\{1\}
 >           *this will apply the set of changes in index 1 i.e stash@{1} to the current working branch

+## CONCLUSION

 This should be enough to get you going with the adventures of git.
-Don't fret to play with this great tool!
+> Git is focussed on freedom by design.
+You can do a lot of stuff, and you can also undo it as you go, so don't fret to play with this empowering tool!

 signing off now; later! :)
 <p align='center'> <font size=3> Stay safe and make the internet a healthier place! </font></p>